Discriminative Correlation Filter with Channel and Spatial Reliability: Spatially constrained correlation filters

 \subsection{Tracking with channel and spatial reliability}

-The localization and update steps of the proposed channel and spatial reliability correlation filter trackers (CSR-DCF) proceed as follows. \textbf{Localize.} Per-channel responses and the corresponding detection reliability values are computed (Section~\ref{sec:chan_reliab}) and multiplied with the learning reliability measures from previous time-step $\mathbf{w}_{t-1}$ into channel reliability scores.
-The object is localized by summing the responses of the learned correlation filters $\mathbf{h}_{t-1}$ weighted by the estimated channel reliability scores.
-Scale is estimated by a single scale-space correlation filter from Danelljan et al.~\cite{danelljan2014accurate}. \textbf{Update.} Foreground/background histograms $\tilde{\mathbf{c}}$ are extracted at the estimated location and updated by an auto-regressive scheme with learning rate $\eta_c$.
-The foreground histogram is extracted by a standard Epanechnikov kernel within the estimated object bounding box and the background is extracted from the neighborhood twice the object size.
-The spatial reliability map (Section~\ref{sec:spatial_prior}) is constructed, the optimal filters $\tilde{\mathbf{h}}$ are computed by optimizing (\ref{eq:augmented_lagrange}) and the per-channel learning reliability $\tilde{\mathbf{w}}=[\tilde{w}_1, \dots, \tilde{w}_{N_d}]^T$ is estimated from their responses (Section~\ref{sec:chan_reliab}).
-For temporal robustness, the filters and channel learning reliability weights are updated by an autoregressive model with learning rate $\eta$.
-A single tracking iteration is summarized in Algorithm~\ref{alg:tracking_algorithm}.
+A single tracking iteration of the proposed channel and spatial reliability correlation filter tracker (CSR-DCF) is summarized in Algorithm~\ref{alg:tracking_algorithm} and visualized in Figure~\ref{fig:csr_scheme}.
+The localization and update steps proceed as follows.

+\textbf{Localization step.} Features are extracted from a search region centered at the target estimated position in the previous time-step and correlated with the learned filter $\mathbf{h}_{t-1}$.
+The object is localized by summing the correlation responses weighted by the estimated channel reliability scores $\mathbf{w}_{t-1}$.
+The scale is estimated by a single scale-space correlation filter as in \cite{danelljan2014accurate}.
+Per-channel filter responses are used to compute the corresponding detection reliability values $\tilde{\mathbf{w}}^{(\mathrm{det})}=[\tilde{w}^{(\mathrm{det})}_1, \dots, \tilde{w}^{(\mathrm{det})}_{N_c}]^T$ according to~(\ref{eq:detection_reliability_w}).

+\textbf{Update step.} The training region is centered at the target location estimated at localization step.
+The foreground and background histograms $\tilde{\mathbf{c}}$ are extracted and updated by exponential moving average with learning rate $\eta_c$ (step \ref{alg-step:update_histograms} in Algorithm~\ref{alg:tracking_algorithm}).
+The foreground histogram is extracted by an Epanechnikov kernel within the estimated object bounding box and the background is extracted from the neighborhood twice the object size.
+The spatial reliability map $\mathbf{m}$ (Sect.~\ref{sec:spatial_prior}) is constructed and the optimal filters $\tilde{\mathbf{h}}$ are computed by optimizing (\ref{eq:augmented_lagrange}).
+The per-channel learning reliability weights $\tilde{\mathbf{w}}^{(\mathrm{lrn})}=[\tilde{w}^{(\mathrm{lrn})}_1, \dots, \tilde{w}^{(\mathrm{lrn})}_{N_c}]^T$ are estimated from the correlation responses (\ref{eq:learning_reliability_w}).
+Current frame reliability weights $\tilde{\mathbf{w}}$ are computed from detection and learning reliability (\ref{eq:channle_rel_all}).
+The filters and channel reliability weights are updated by exponential moving average (current and from previous frame) with learning rate $\eta$ (steps \ref{alg-step:update_h} and \ref{alg-step:update_w} in the Algorithm~\ref{alg:tracking_algorithm}).
+Note that we compute the spatial reliability map in each frame independently to capture large target appearance changes, e.g. caused by rotation or deformation.